Cláudio Ramos (footballer): Tondela

 Ramos played all 34 matches in 2017–18, and the last one was his 200th for Tondela, making him the second-most used player in their history.
 He also led the league in saves (126) and penalty saves (three) that year.

 From 9 April 2017 to 9 February 2020, Ramos started 94 consecutive league games, surpassing the previous record held by fellow goalkeeper Rui Patrício.
 He extended that mark to 103 on 1 July.

 Ramos left Tondela at the end of the 2019–20 season, when his contract expired.

 Porto

 On 13 August 2020, Ramos signed a four-year deal with defending champions FC Porto.
 His first involvement for the club was on 21 December as the reserves drew 1–1 at G.D.
 Estoril Praia.

 Ramos earned a league medal for the first team in the 2021–22 campaign, starting in a 2–0 home win over Estoril in the last matchday.
+He took the field in the 2025 FIFA Club World Cup group opener against SE Palmeiras due to the absence of Diogo Costa, and produced a number of saves in a 0–0 draw; after the match, newspaper A Bola and opposition manager Abel Ferreira praised his performance.